gokulramalingam2005/Search-Algorithm/README.md

 ## Program for linear search method to match the item in a list
 i)	#Use a linear search method to match the item in a list.
 ```
-Developed by: your name: KAMALESH SV
+Developed by: your name: gokul r
-RegisterNumber:22001133
+RegisterNumber:22009260
 def linearSearch(array,n,k):
     for i in range(0,n):
         if array[i]==k: